Clicky

 5-gallon, #2 plastic food-grade feed buckets with lids

-This is the tip I referred to earlier, about lessening punctured bags:
+This is the tip I referred to earlier, about lessening the possibility of punctured bags:

-I choose to wrap up my vacuum-packed packages with cheap plastic wrap, to keep sharp edges from puncturing our packets—and then they go into the Mylar bags.
+I choose to wrap up my vacuum-packed packages with cheap plastic wrap.
+This keeps the sharp edges from puncturing the other packets—and then I put them into my Mylar bags.

 Mylar bags are made from a polyester film and are very shiny in appearance; they are very tough and tear-resistant and are ideal for long-term food packaging.